bobbyiestofjos/mod_2_project/README.md

 There will be several deliverables for this project:

-1. A well documented **Executive Jupyter Notebook** containing any code you've written for this project and comments explaining it.
+1. **Executive Jupyter Notebook** - A well documented notebook containing any code you've written for this project and comments explaining it.
 This work will need to be pushed to your GitHub repository in order to submit your project.
-2. An organized **README.md** file in the GitHub repository that describes the contents of the repository.
+2. **README.md** - An organized README file in the GitHub repository that describes the contents of the repository.
 This file should be the source of information for navigating through the repository.
-3. A short **Keynote/PowerPoint/Google Slides presentation** (delivered as a PDF export) giving a high-level overview of your methodology and recommendations for non-technical stakeholders.
-Make sure to also add and commit this pdf of your non-technical presentation to your repository with a file name of presentation.pdf.
+3. **Presentation Deck** - A short presentation (delivered as a PDF export) giving a high-level overview of your methodology and recommendations for non-technical stakeholders.
+Make sure to also add and commit this pdf of your non-technical presentation to your repository with a file name of **presentation.pdf**.

 ### Executive Jupyter Notebook Must-Haves